-I have audited the accompanying financial statements of the business-type activities, each major fund, and the aggregate remaining fund information of the Housing Authority of the City of Lake Charles as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the Housing Authority of the City of Lake Charles's basic financial statements as listed in the table of contents.
+I have audited the accompanying financial statements of the business-type activities, the aggregate discretely presented component unit, each major fund, and the aggregate remaining fund information of the Housing Authority of the City of Lake Charles as of and for the year ended September 30, 2024, and the related notes to the financial statements, which collectively comprise the Housing Authority of the City of Lake Charles's basic financial statements as listed in the table of contents.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, each major fund, and the aggregate remaining fund information of the Housing Authority of the City of Lake Charles, as of September 30, 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, each major fund, and the aggregate remaining fund information of the Housing Authority of the City of Lake Charles, as of September 30, 2024, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.